RafaelAlkmimDias/RafaelAlkmimDias/README.md

 👋 Hi, I’m Rafael de Alkmim Dias

 I Like science and how we can use tecnology to make great things.
-Currently I am learning React and Nodejs and improving some soft skills.
+Currently I am a front software working with reactjs.

 If you want, you can find me in: